 If you’ve recently posted a job that has gotten fewer applicants than anticipated, you might be wondering what went wrong.

-With the job market undergoing some major shifts, positions that were once easily filled may sit open for months.
+With the job market undergoing some big shifts, positions that were once easily filled may sit open for months.
 The constant recruiting and uncertainty can put added strain on your team and your business.

-In order to mitigate that stress and attract the best talent, it’s important to understand what job seekers are looking for.
+In order to reduce that stress and attract the best talent, it’s important to understand what job seekers are looking for.
 This isn’t always easy, so at CareerPlug, we decided to go straight to the source!

 We wanted to hear from real job seekers about what attracts them to a job posting and influences their decision to apply.
 Let’s look at some of the answers job seekers gave and how you can use that knowledge to attract more applicants and make the right hires.

 So what are job seekers looking for when applying to jobs?